dennisray314/essenzial/Sito_web/wp-content/plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 2.0.40 =
+* Added option to mark an order as unpaid when completing the sale on eBay
+* Added the Unlocked table listings view
+* Added a developer setting to disable the item specifics cache
+* Added wplister_set_listing_variations_quantity filter hook
+* Added wplister_before_build_item action hook
+* Added wplister_get_stock filter hook
+* Skip duplicate variation specifics
+* Decode HTML entities in the listing subtitle before sending it to eBay
+* Create a wpnonce form field instead of using wp_nonce_field() to prevent getting looping query strings
+* Use WC_Product::is_on_sale() to check if a product is currently on sale
+* Compare URLs of the additional images against the main image instead of just the base name
+* When matching order items by SKU, attempt to locate using the variation's SKU in case the parent has no SKU set
+* Use WC_Refund::get_id() if supported
+* Use WC_Order::save() to trigger events in the Aelia Currency Converter plugin
+* Use WC_Order::set_status() then WC_Order::save() to prevent WPLister from making order status overrides useless
+* Fixed the Delete action in the Profiles table
+* Strip invalid characters from the tracking carrier when completing sale on eBay
+* Store the item's tax class regardless of the vat_enabled status
+* Delete shipping line item cost from orders with multileg shipping
+* Set the order's billing address as the customer's address for tax calculation purposes

+= 2.0.39 =
+* Added setting to record COD Cost from the eBay orders
+* Added WC Rest API v2 support for editing products and variations
+* Added message about ebay proxy for the user to accept (GDPR compliance)
+* Fixed some links in the Listings and Accounts table
+* Fixed warnings shown by PHP Compatibility Checker
+* Fixed version details links on Plugins page
+* Force update the title after new split listings have been created
+* Show all products (in stock / out of stock) when filtering for "on ebay" and "not on ebay" - for increased clarity and performance

+= 2.0.38 =
+* Fixed error "Input data for tag Item.eBayPlus is invalid or missing"

+= 2.0.37 =
+* Added full support to enable/disable the eBay Plus flag - enable if set on either product or profile level, disable otherwise
+* Added a setting option to enable the product counts on "On Amazon" and "Not on Amazon" views
+* Disabled the product counts by default to avoid rare performance issues on slow servers
+* Do not allow user to select non-leaf store categories as they cause errors with eBay
+* Fixed Edit Account page
+* Fixed bulk actions on Listings page
+* Fixed force update check button on settings page
+* Fixed the Create Order link
+* Fixed javascript error with italian language file
+* Added wple_product_stock_decreased action hook
+* Added wple_filter_unchanged_variations filter hook to allow forcing a revision
+* Added wple_category_specifics_max_names and wple_category_specifics_max_name_values filter hooks

+= 2.0.36 =
+* Fixed Lock/Unlock All actions on Tools page
+* Fixed WPLE breaking Delete Permanently links
+* Fixed link handling in short product description (excerpt)
+* Added wple_template_strip_anchor_text filter hook to retain the anchor text after removing the link
+* Added more nonces to protect against CSRF (cross site request forgery)
+* Run wplister_product_has_changed action hook using the parent id for variations

+= 2.0.35 beta =
+* Added counts to the On eBay and Not on eBay filters
+* Added support for eBay Plus
+* Added wple_product_attribute_values filter
+* Handle refunded emails as well in the `Disable emails on status change` setting
+* Make sure handle_product_update() only runs during WC product imports
+* Skip items without eBay ID when using Reset ended listings bulk action
+* Fixed rare issue with very long ebay usernames
+* Fixed shipping tax bug where compound rates were being ignored
+* Fixed update interval settings of 15min, 30min and external in Lite version

+= 2.0.34 beta =
+* Disabled private listing option because it has been removed in eBay API version 1045
+* Fixed possible fatal error (undefined method setShippingPackage)

+= 2.0.33 beta =
+* Use eBay API version 1045
+* Indicate eBay Plus orders on Orders overview pages
+* Added wplister_meta_shortcode_value filter hook

+= 2.0.32 beta =
+* Added support for the built-in WooCommerce products importer
+* Added option to match order items by SKU instead of their eBay IDs
+* Added wplister_item_specifics_processed_attributes filter
+* Minor CSS fixes for WooCommerce 3.3
+* Minor CSS improvements on edit product page
+* Enable handling of refunds by default for all new users
+* Updated italian and german language files
+* Query for parent_id when filtering Not on eBay listings
+* Fixed a few rare PHP warnings
+* Fixed issue with variation images not being passed when attributes need to be translated
+* Fixed "Find matching product" option on edit product page
+* Fixed possible issue with store categories map and multiple accounts

 = 2.0.31 =
 * Added new "HTTPS conversion" advanced setting option to enforce using HTTPS when processing a listing template
 * Added option to convert all HTTP content to HTTPS for the entire listing template/description